-On February 6, 2013, thousands of sports educators, coaches, athletic directors, recreation directors, association members, sponsors, students, and parents across the country will show their support of the Day and of this year’s theme, “Girls in Sports, An Investment in the Future.”
+On February 5, 2014, thousands of sports educators, coaches, athletic directors, recreation directors, association members, sponsors, students, and parents across the country will show their support of the Day and of this year’s theme, “Passing the Torch, Blazing the Trail.”
 NGWSD is celebrated in all 50 states with community-based events, award ceremonies, and activities honoring the achievements and encouraging participation of girls and women in sports.

 NGWSD began in 1987 as a day to remember Olympic volleyball player Flo Hyman for her athletic achievements and her work to assure equality for women’s sports.
 Hyman died of Marfan’s Syndrome in 1986 while competing in a volleyball tournament in Japan.
 Since that time, NGWSD has evolved into a day to acknowledge the past and recognize current sports achievements, the positive influence of sports participation, and the continuing struggle for equality and access for women in sports.

 NGWSD is jointly organized by the National Girls and Women in Sport Coalition.
 The Coalition combines the experience and resources of four premier organizations serving girls and women in the United States: Girls Incorporated, the National Association for Girls and Women in Sport, the National Women’s Law Center, and the Women’s Sports Foundation.
 Collectively, these organizations have been in existence for over 432 years and have a membership reach of 5.5 million girls and women.